rtelles64/people-api/README.md

 # Python REST APIs with Flask, Connexion, and SQLAlchemy

+> This application is made using the [Real Python REST APIs with Flask][rp-flask-api] tutorial.

 ## Part 1 &mdash; Foundation

 In the first part of this tutorial, we create a base Flask project which will plug into our API endpoints.
 We'll also leverage Swagger UI to create documentation for the API.
 This will enable us to test the API at each stage and get a useful overview of all endpoints.